 Synbiotic Foods

-Synbiotic foods combine prebiotics and probiotics into a single meal that is healthy for the gut of the individual consuming it.
+Synbiotic foods combine prebiotics and probiotics into a healthy meal for the gut of the individual consuming it.
 These food items help provide the usefulness of prebiotics and probiotics simultaneously.
 They support living bacteria in the gut and also provide extra living microbes.

 Some examples of synbiotic foods include: